 Steven graduated Cum Laude from the University of Arkansas at Little Rock with a Bachelor of Arts Degree in Mass Communications, focusing on film studies, journalism and theatre arts.
 Dubbed a "prolific" writer by Hollywood icon Kenneth Johnson (The Incredible Hulk, V, The Bionic Woman, Alien Nation), Steven has been honored by the Arkansas College Media Association for his story writing prowess.
 He has also received recognition for his dramatic writing from the Eerie, Shriekfest and Screamfest horror film festivals.
 Publications include: Carroll County News, Saline Courier, Forum, Echo and Moroch.

-There is NO official confirmation to support the stories popping up all over the internet that WW 2 will be a #Flashpoint (2011) storyline.
-On the other hand, there is NO word that it will not be a #Flashpoint driven vehicle.
+There is no official confirmation to support the stories popping up all over the internet that "Wonder Woman 1984" will be a "Flashpoint" (2011) storyline.
+On the other hand, there is no word that it will not be.
 A time travel narrative would certainly allow Warner Bros. the creative leeway to restructure their movie franchise.
-In the Flashpoint comic book crossover event, the Flash aka Barry Allen alters time when he saves his mother from the clutches of death.
+In the "Flashpoint" comic book crossover event, the Flash aka Barry Allen alters time when he saves his mother from the clutches of death.

-The speculation is - since the WW sequel already takes place in the past - Diana Prince (Gal Gadot) will alter the timeline to save Steve Trevor's (Chris Pine) life.
+The speculation is - since the Wonder Woman sequel already takes place in the past - Diana Prince (Gal Gadot) will alter the timeline to save Steve Trevor's (Chris Pine) life.
 This theory seems feasible since Trevor appears in the motion picture but it is hardly concrete evidence.

 So, when you sprinkle all this speculation onto the already salty, stinking meat pie of Henry Cavill's future as Superman and the continuous stories about Ben Affleck's premature departure from the role of Batman, you get hungry fans gorging themselves on misinformation.